dearestalexander/alexroan/src/posts/2025-03-14-strategy-project.md

 description: Succesful large scale transformation requires a handoff and ongoing collaboration between strategy and project delivery.
 This often involves senior teams working with project teams.
 This is a crucial part of the successful delivery of complex intiiatives such as SAP S/4HANA implementation or an acquisition integration.
 ---

-Title: The leadership-project team gap
-Subtitle: Improving collaboration for large transformations such as SAP S/4HANA, acquisitions integration or corporate restructuring

 ## Introduction

 A key enabler of successful large scale transformation is an effective relationship between senior management and project teams.